thomasbalmant/factoryPattern/README.md

 # factoryPattern
-a little talk about design pattern and javascript..
+a little talk about design patterns and javascript..